10 Things Not to Do in Japan

 If issues arise with take-out food, the restaurant may be held fully responsible, which adds to the hesitation around this practice.
 However, some restaurants may allow diners to take leftovers home if permission is granted.
 Remember not to disturb the restaurant when making your request.

 For some, enjoying street food while sightseeing is a pleasure.
-However, in popular Japanese tourist cities like Kyoto and Kamakura, eating while walking is strictly prohibited by law.
+However, eating while walking is discouraged in some popular Japanese tourist cities like Kyoto and Kamakura.
 This is largely due to complaints about food stains on clothing from those nearby.

 Another important consideration is littering after eating.
 In many areas of Japan, there are no rubbish bins, and improper disposal of waste can spoil the scenery and cause inconvenience to local residents.

 While older Japanese may stare at you or warn you not to eat while walking, younger generations tend to be more accepting.
-Still, it's best to find a place to eat, such as outside a convenience store, rather than eating on the go.
+Still, it's best to find a place to eat, such as outside a convenience store, the eatery in front of the stalls, or the specified areas for eating on the go.

 You may be impressed by the beauty and cleanliness of Japan's cities, where trash cans are often scarce due to anti-terrorism measures.
 When it comes to littering, please make sure to dispose of waste according to the sorting signs.